fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 app.use(express.static('dist'))
 ```

-whenever express gets an HTTP GET request it will first check if the <i>dist</i> directory contains a file corresponding to the request's address.
-If a correct file is found, express will return it.
+whenever Express gets an HTTP GET request it will first check if the <i>dist</i> directory contains a file corresponding to the request's address.
+If a correct file is found, Express will return it.

 Now HTTP GET requests to the address <i>www.serversaddress.com/index.html</i> or <i>www.serversaddress.com</i> will show the React frontend.
 GET requests to the address <i>www.serversaddress.com/api/notes</i> will be handled by the backend code.